fiskurgit/fisk_solar_website/2019/09/17/index.md

 ![Picture of the Catholes Stone](catholes_main.jpg)

 I approached from the west side of the clough, climbing down to the brook, jumped across then found my way up through the heather.
-To the south I spotted larger groups of rocks so headed that way to inspect, the Cathole Stone was amongst the first I came across (the coordinates above were taken on the spot and are precise so if you use them finding it should be relatively straightforward).
+To the south I spotted larger groups of rocks so headed that way to inspect, the Cathole Stone was amongst the first I came across (the coordinates above were taken on the spot and are precise, if you use them finding it should be relatively straightforward).

 View from the west looking back to Clunters, with the Cathole Stone highlighted:
 ![Annotated photo showing precise location of the Catholes Stone](catholes_stone_location.jpg)